Frequently Asked Questions

 Do you offer any discounts?

-Active military & first responders receive a 15% discount.
-Please e-mail team@tctruns.com to process your military or first responders registration discount before registering.
+Please email team@tctruns.com to process your military or first responders registration discount before registering.

 Can I volunteer for your races?